14 Data Cleaning

 2. The general clean study data

-• This is the dataset that you will publicly share.
-This is the data we will be discussing in this chapter.
+• This is the dataset that you will publicly share and is the one we will be discussing in this chapter.

 3. Your analytic data

-• This dataset is created from the general clean dataset (either by your team or by other researchers), but is further altered for a specific analysis.
+• This dataset is created from the general clean dataset (either by your team or by other researchers), but is further altered for a specific analysis (T. Reynolds, Schatschneider, and Logan 2022).
 This dataset will typically also be publicly shared in a repository at the time of publication to allow for replication of the associated analysis.
 Since this dataset is analysis specific, we will not discuss this type of data cleaning in this book.

 The three phases of data